-Mass General seeks to attract skilled, committed professionals to help us achieve our vision for community health.
+Mass General seeks to attract skilled, committed professionals to help us achieve our vision for equity and community health.

 - Endowed leadership positions: Creating and funding key leadership positions in our Center for Community Health Improvement, Center for Gun Violence Prevention and broader community health teams will have a tremendous impact.
 These endowments help us recruit and retain the top minds in these fields and provide additional financial support to advance each crucial initiative.

 - Expanded program staff: Our local communities face a broad spectrum of health challenges.
 In response, we need a diverse team of passionate professionals — community health workers, patient navigators and additional staff — to execute our pioneering initiatives, such as Food for Families, Health Starts at Home, Youth Scholars and our multi-sector coalitions.
 These individuals can bring our programs to scale so we can reach more patients with complex needs.

 We’ll invest in technology and other tools that enable us to engage and empower more individuals in local communities.